dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 ### Hosting Environments

-Dapr has cross-platform support and can run in many different environments, such as Kubernetes, a group of VMs, or edge environments such as Azure IoT Edge.
+Dapr has cross-platform support and can run in many different environments.
+These environments include Kubernetes, a group of VMs, or edge environments such as Azure IoT Edge.

 For local development, the easiest way to get started is [self-hosted mode](https://docs.dapr.io/concepts/overview/#self-hosted).
-In self-hosted mode, the microservices and accompanying Dapr sidecars run in separate local processes without a container orchestrator such as Kubernetes.
+In self-hosted mode, the microservices and Dapr sidecars run in separate local processes without a container orchestrator such as Kubernetes.
 To get started with self-hosted mode, [download and install the Dapr CLI](https://docs.dapr.io/getting-started/install-dapr/).

 Figure 2-5 shows an application and Dapr hosted in two separate memory processes communicating via HTTP or gRPC.